FTCTeam772/Competition/README.md

 There are two music formats that are used, one that is easy to type up and is easy for humans to read and one that is easy for the NXT to read without much processing overhead.

 ### Music File ###
-Music Files are basically a form of typed sheet music, making it easy to write.
-They use the .mus extension and are made to be compiled to the NXT Music File that is easy for the NXT to read.
+Music files are basically a form of typed sheet music, making it easy to write.
+They use the .mus extension and are compiled to an NXT music file that is easy for the NXT to read.
 The basic structure of a .mus file is as the following:
 ```
 Test Song
 #That is the name of the song